 The contract process is a great opportunity to establish a positive working relationship with your client.
 By aligning expectations, you can meet your client’s needs and have a clear idea of what they expect of you.
 Once you’re both on the same page, you can move forward with confidence.

-For more information on how to write and negotiate a contract, read How to Write and Negotiate a Consultant Contract.
+For more information on how to write and negotiate an independent contractor agreement, read How to Write and Negotiate a Consultant Contract.

 Find independent consulting jobs with top companies through MBO’s marketplace